Affordable Rental Housing

 How can I find Affordable Housing?

 Finding housing on a budget can be a challenging and frustrating process.
 This guide provides some basic information on finding cost-effective housing and navigating the different types of affordable housing available.
-It will give an overview of the two main types of affordable housing which are subsidized housing and low-cost housing.
+Subsidized Housing

-Subsidized housing is where a portion of the rent is paid by a social service or government agency; the South Dakota Housing Development Authority (SDHDA) administers subsidized housing programs that provide affordable housing for low-income families, seniors, individuals and persons with disabilities:
+When a portion of the rent is paid by a social service or government agency, it is considered Subsidized Housing.
+The South Dakota Housing Development Authority (SDHDA) administers subsidized housing programs that provide affordable housing for low-income families, seniors, individuals and persons with disabilities:

 - Housing Choice Vouchers (HCV): program run by the federal government, provides housing subsidies for families and individuals, offers two main programs: